oracle-livelabs/spatial-graph/adb-graph/graph-vectors/import-notebook/import-notebook-sandbox.md

 ### Prerequisites

 - The following lab requires an Autonomous Database Serverless instance.
-- And that the Graph-enabled user exists.
-That is, a database user with the correct roles and privileges exists.
+- And that a Graph-enabled user exists.

 ## Task 1: Log into Graph Studio